 Nighttime workouts still come with perks

 For many people, exercising is most convenient after work.
 But there’s a common belief that evening exercise perks you up so much that it’s difficult to fall asleep later.

 While the Journal of Physiology study found that exercising between 7 p.m. and 10 p.m. delays the body clock, translating to later bedtimes, Hackney says he’s not convinced that’s the case.
 “Evidence suggests that, as long as you’re not exercising, showering and then [immediately] jumping in bed to go to sleep, it doesn’t interfere with your sleep pattern at all,” he says.
 A stress-relieving activity like yoga may even help you sleep better if it’s done at night, he adds.

 And while the research about morning workouts and weight loss is more established, some evidence suggests that nighttime workouts can also set people up for weight loss.
-A new paper published in the journal Experimental Physiology found that nighttime workouts do not disrupt sleep, and over time can also reduce levels of the hunger-stimulating hormone ghrelin, which could help with weight loss or management.
+A 2019 paper published in the journal Experimental Physiology found that nighttime workouts do not disrupt sleep, and over time can also reduce levels of the hunger-stimulating hormone ghrelin, which could help with weight loss or management.

 The bottom line

 If he had to pick a best time to exercise, morning would win, Hackney says.
 Early workouts make the most of your biology and psychology, potentially leading to better results and adherence over time.
 But there’s really no bad time to exercise, Hackney reiterates, and the most important thing is finding the time to do so, whenever works for you.